-Given the critical role of synchronization in quantum systems, the field of quantum clock synchronization (QCS) has evolved along two primary paths.
-The first focuses on long-haul fiber-optic quantum links, where weak quantum signals must coexist with classical data traffic \cite{burenkov2023synchronization,hong2023quantum}.
-These systems employ techniques such as wavelength division multiplexing and polarization management to mitigate crosstalk and dispersion effects.
-Recent advances have further extended this, where quantum-enhanced two-way time transfer leverages the strong temporal correlations in energy-time entangled photons to achieve precise synchronization stability \cite{spiess2023clock,shi2024quantum}.
-The second path targets long-distance free-space quantum links, including ground-to-satellite communication, where atmospheric turbulence, solar background radiation, and Doppler shifts pose significant challenges.
-Solutions in this domain typically involve adaptive optics, narrowband filtering, time transfer, and probabilistic error correction \cite{liao2017long,cao2020long,xiang2023quantum}.
-While both approaches are technically sophisticated, their assumptions and mitigation strategies are highly specialized and not directly applicable to indoor environments.
+Motivated by this need, research on quantum clock synchronization has progressed along two principal directions.
+The first focuses on long haul fiber based quantum links, where weak quantum signals must coexist with classical traffic \cite{burenkov2023synchronization,hong2023quantum}.
+These systems rely on techniques such as wavelength division multiplexing, polarization control, and dispersion compensation, and have recently demonstrated high precision synchronization using energy time entangled photons \cite{spiess2023clock,shi2024quantum}.
+The second direction targets free space quantum links, including ground to satellite communication, where synchronization must contend with atmospheric turbulence, background radiation, and Doppler effects \cite{liao2017long,cao2020long,xiang2023quantum}.
+While both approaches have achieved impressive performance, they are designed for relatively static links and rely on assumptions that do not hold in indoor environments.